-- (i) combine their knowledge of tax law with microeconomic analyses in the areas of corporate and personal finance: - (ii) analyze the effect of taxes on fundamental economic decisions, e.g. investment and financing decisions, evaluation of investment, financial assets, forms of remuneration for employees including managing and assessing; (iii) read and discuss research and policy papers in the field of taxation.
+- (i) combine their knowledge of tax law with microeconomic analyses in the areas of corporate and personal finance; - (ii) analyze the effect of taxes on fundamental economic decisions, e.g. investment and financing decisions, evaluation of investment, financial assets, forms of remuneration for employees including managing and assessing; (iii) read and discuss research and policy papers in the field of taxation.

-$\textbf{Courses} \ (\textbf{type, number of weekly contact hours, language} - \textbf{if other than German})$
+Courses (type, number of weekly contact hours, language - if other than German)

-Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)
+Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module can be chosen to earn a bonus)